-Where you can watch: Supercop is available to rent or purchase digitally on Apple, Amazon, and other VOD platforms.
-A Spanish dub is available to watch free with ads on Pluto TV.
+Where you can watch: Supercop is is available to stream on the Criterion Channel, to watch for free with ads on Pluto TV, or to rent or purchase digitally on Apple, Amazon, and other VOD platforms.
 Unfortunately, Supercop 2 is not available to stream, rent, or purchase digitally at this time, but there are many clips on YouTube.

 The Heroic Trio